The CERN Council’s resolutions concerning the Russian Federation following the invasion of Ukraine can be found here.

 The 1996 Protocol on the participation in the LHC project defined the first Russian contributions to the LHC accelerator.
 The 2002 Extension to this Agreement brought an additional contribution to the LHC accelerator.

-Russia participates in the WLCG as a federation of several centres at the Tier-2 level (RuTier-2), supporting all four LHC experiments.
+Russia currently participates in the WLCG as a federation of several centres at the Tier-2 level (RuTier-2), supporting all four LHC experiments.

-Russia is participating in the Linac4 project through three R&D projects, fully financed by the International Science & Technology Center (ISTC).
-Russian institutes are also contributing to the CLIC/CTF3 R&D programme and to many other smaller experiments such as LHCf, AEGIS, ASACUSA, CAST, CLOUD, COMPASS, DIRAC, NA61, NA62, NA63, nTOF and OPERA.
+Russia participated in the Linac4 project through three R&D projects, fully financed by the International Science & Technology Center (ISTC).
+Russian institutes are also contributing to the CLIC/CTF3 R&D programme and to other smaller experiments such as LHCf, AEGIS, ASACUSA, CAST, CLOUD, COMPASS, DIRAC, NA61, NA62, NA63, n_TOF and OPERA.

 This page was last updated on 17 June, 2022